From Text to Mask: Localizing Entities Using the Attention of Text-to-Image Diffusion Models: Related Work

 \subsection{Diffusion Model for Segmentation}

-With the development of diffusion models, researchers begin to pay attention to their potential in perception tasks.
-In addition to global prediction tasks like classification~\cite{diffusionclass}, dense prediction tasks like segmentation are also gradually attracting attention~\cite{diffusionimplicitseg, ddpmseg, VPD, grounddiff, diffumask}.
+With the development of diffusion models, researchers have begun to pay attention to their potential in perception tasks.
+In addition to global prediction tasks like classification~\cite{diffusionclass}, dense prediction tasks like segmentation are also gradually attracting attention~\cite{diffusionimplicitseg, ddpmseg, ODISE, grounddiff, diffumask}.
 These methods can be roughly divided into $3$ groups.

 One group regards the segmentation task as a generative process~\cite{diffusionimplicitseg}.
 They learn the conditional denoising process from noise distribution to dense masks.
 The input image serves as a condition to guide the sampling process, and dense annotations are required for training.
-Instead of learning a different denoising process, another group exploits the knowledge of pre-trained diffusion models~\cite{ddpmseg, VPD}.
+Instead of learning a different denoising process, another group exploits the knowledge of pre-trained diffusion models~\cite{ddpmseg, ODISE}.
 They leverage diffusion features to train additional networks that provide dense predictions.
 As pre-trained diffusion models possess powerful generative capability, their internal representation captures rich semantic information.
 Thus labels used for training and parameters to be optimized can be greatly reduced, making their frameworks very efficient.
 In order to further diminish dependence on pixel-wise labels, the last group operates on synthetic data~\cite{grounddiff, diffumask}.
 They synthesize realistic images and segmentation masks simultaneously and use this automatically constructed dataset to train segmentation models.
 The trained model exhibits competitive performance on real images to models trained on real data.
 Nevertheless, due to the domain gap between synthetic data and real data, deliberate designs of data processing are required for good performance.

 Compared to these segmentation methods that employ diffusion models, our method is more flexible and does not require dense annotations, segmentation-specific re-training, or complicated data processing designs.
+Thus it only takes $1$ second to infer an image in our framework while some competing methods need minutes to segment one image.